top of page

 The focus is on doing existing tasks faster and cheaper.
 This approach is understandable given the pressure to reduce costs and improve service levels.
 But it also limits the potential of AI to transform ITSM fundamentally.

-Why Those Efforts Are Falling Short
+Why Current AI Efforts Are Falling Short

 Automating ticket handling and service desk interactions is a start, but it does not address the deeper challenges ITSM faces today.
 Here are some reasons why current AI use cases fall short:

-1. Automation is not intelligence
+1. Automation is not intelligence.

 Speeding up ticket processing does not mean the right problems are being solved.
 AI that routes tickets faster or summarizes issues still relies on the same inputs and workflows.
 It does not add understanding or context.

-2. Incremental improvements, not transformation
+2. Incremental improvements, not transformation.

-3. Ignoring root causes
+3. Ignoring root causes.

 Most AI applications focus on symptoms (tickets) rather than causes (system failures, process gaps).
 Without addressing root causes, organizations remain stuck in reactive mode.

-4. Data quality and integration issues
+4. Data quality and integration issues.

 AI depends on clean, integrated data.
 Many ITSM environments have fragmented tools and inconsistent data, limiting AI’s effectiveness.

-5. Overemphasis on service desks
+5. Overemphasis on service desks.

 Service desks are just one part of ITSM.
 Focusing AI efforts here misses opportunities in areas like change management, capacity planning, and proactive problem management.